c.930 Penrith Viking Hoard buried, artefacts from which were later found in 1785, 1830 and 2009. This is now known as the 'Penrith Hoard'.

 The Romans built a Cavalry fort, Voreda, four miles north of Penrith.
 [Life was very tough at this time, judging by the deaths at very young ages of the children of the soldiers of the 20th (XX) Legion stationed here.]

 178 AD Voreda is known to have been occupied by the Second Cohort of Gauls.
-[It is sometimes wrongly referred to today as Old Penrith, on 1930's OS maps 'Old Town' is shown close to High Hesket and Voreda has no such marking.]
+[It is sometimes wrongly referred to today in the 21st Century as Old Penrith, however on 1930's OS maps 'Old Town' is shown close to High Hesket and Voreda has no such marking.]

 184 AD the Roman General Ulpius Marcellus defeated the Scottish Picts tribe in battle and temporarily ended 4 years of continuous war.

-369 Roman leader Flavius Theodosius regains captured lands and rebuilds Hadrians Wall.
+369 AD Roman leader Flavius Theodosius regains captured lands and rebuilds Hadrians Wall.

-383-388 usurper Emperor Magnus Maximus rules over Brittania
+383-388 AD usurper Emperor Magnus Maximus rules over Brittania

 General Flavius Claudius Constantinus (Constantine III) declares himself as (usurper) Western Roman Emperor of Brittania with the support of the remaining Roman Military in Britain.
 Fearing a Germanic invasion, he moves to Gaul, France as his base leaving his son Constans II as leader in Brittania.

-411 Constantine III is killed, as is his eldest son Constans II in the same year.
+411 AD Constantine III is killed, as is his eldest son Constans II in the same year.

 According to Nennius, a 9th Century monk in Wales - "The Saxons (Actually Jutes) were received by Vortigern, four hundred and forty-seven years after the incarnation of Christ".
 [Vortigern needing help against the Picts, invites German Jutes, under the command of brothers Hengist and Horsa, as Mercenaries into Eastern England, on the Isle of Thanet, Kent.]

-453 Vortigern marries the daughter of Hengist who then is given Kent and becomes King there.
+453 AD Vortigern marries the daughter of Hengist who then is given Kent and becomes King there.

 Vortigern withdraws to the hill fort of Dinas Emrys in Gwynedd, NW Wales as his royal retreat.